skotzko/oldblog/_posts/2015-07-16-network-fundamentals-how-messages-flow-through-sockets.md

 ---
-title: "Understanding the Internet: How Messages Flow Through Sockets"
+title: "Understanding the Internet: How Messages Flow Through TCP Sockets"
 after_post_text: "How does this understanding change the way you think about sending data around?
 Leave a comment below and let me know."
 published: true
 categories: